arlotito/iotedge-device-container/README.md

 # iotedge-device-container
 An IoT Edge instance in a container.
-It includes the IoT Edge runtime and a container engine itself.
+It includes the IoT Edge runtime and a container engine (moby).

 ![text](./doc/images/diagram.png)